Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG

-The first question (RQ1) concerns string extraction: can static-only extraction methods, such as FLOSS~\cite{FLOSS}, recover enough meaningful strings for robust classification, or do we need dynamic execution (e.g., sandbox-based memory snapshots) to supplement the feature space?
-Our analysis reveals that static extraction alone leaves many semantically rich strings hidden—particularly for heavily obfuscated families like \texttt{Stop} or \texttt{Formbook}—and that hybrid approaches can improve classification accuracy by up to 400\% in some cases.
-This underscores the importance of runtime-based visibility for fully capturing string semantics.
+The first question (RQ1) concerns string extraction: can static-only extraction methods, such as FLOSS~\cite{FLOSS}, recover enough meaningful strings for robust classification, or is dynamic execution (such as sandbox-based memory snapshots) needed to supplement the feature space?
+Our analysis shows that static extraction alone leaves many semantically rich strings hidden, especially for heavily obfuscated families like \texttt{Stop} or \texttt{Formbook}, and that hybrid approaches can improve classification accuracy by up to 120\% on average.
+This highlights the importance of runtime-based visibility for fully capturing string semantics.

-The second question (RQ2) addresses how we filter and organize the training-time string corpus to build a high-quality, semantically meaningful FSS vector database.
-Naively embedding all raw strings is computationally infeasible and semantically noisy.
-To address this, we compare a frequency-based filtering method with an LLM-assisted approach that uses GPT-3.5 to estimate string meaningfulness.
-Our experiments show that LLM-based filtering improves top-1 classification accuracy from 31\% to 40\%, a relative gain of 29\%.
-Further, we investigate whether intra-family string clustering can improve feature compactness and retrieval quality, laying the groundwork for structurally aware database construction.
+The second question (RQ2) addresses how to filter and organize the training-time string corpus to build a high-quality, semantically meaningful FSS vector database.
+Naively embedding all raw strings is computationally infeasible and introduces semantic noise.
+To address this, we compare a frequency-based filtering method with an LLM-assisted approach that uses lightweight, cheap GPT-3.5 to estimate string meaningfulness.
+Our experiments show that LLM-based filtering improves top-1 classification accuracy by 29\%.
+We further investigate whether intra-family string clustering can improve feature compactness and retrieval quality, laying the groundwork for structurally aware database construction.

-The third question (RQ3) considers the test-time phase: given that a malware binary may yield thousands of strings, which subset should be selected as query input to retrieve matching FSS features?
+The third question (RQ3) considers the test-time phase: given that a malware binary may yield thousands of strings, which subset should be selected as the query input to retrieve matching FSS features?
 We compare random subsampling with a k-means clustering-based method that selects centroid strings using TF-IDF representations~\cite{salton1988term}.
-The latter consistently outperforms random sampling, improving classification accuracy by 4\% (from 36\% to 40\%), especially for samples with extensive or diverse string content.
+The clustering-based method consistently outperforms random sampling, improving top-1, top-2, and top-3 classification accuracy by 11.1\%, 7.1\%, and 9.3\%, respectively, especially for samples with extensive or diverse string content.
 This suggests that semantically representative string selection is a critical factor in retrieval-based classification pipelines.